ivanvorobei/SPStorkController/README.md

 `SPStorkController` is released under the MIT license.
 Check `LICENSE.md` for details

 ## Contact
-If you have any requirements to develop any application or UI, write to me at hello@ivanvorobei.by.
-I am developing iOS apps and creates designs too.
-I use `swift` for developing projects.
-For requesting more functionality, you should create a new issue.
+If you need any application or UI to be developed, message me at hello@ivanvorobei.by.
+I develop iOS apps and create designs, too.
+I use `swift` for development.
+To request more functionality, you should create a new issue.
-Here are my apps in AppStore: [first account](https://itunes.apple.com/us/developer/polina-zubarik/id1434528595) & [second account](https://itunes.apple.com/us/developer/mikalai-varabei/id1435792103)
+Here are my apps in AppStore: [first account](https://itunes.apple.com/us/developer/polina-zubarik/id1434528595) & [second account](https://itunes.apple.com/us/developer/mikalai-varabei/id1435792103).